Azure/azure-iot-sdk-csharp/iothub/device/devdoc/architecture.md

 ### RetryDelegatingHandler

-`RetryDelegatingHandler` class is responsible with applying the operation retry policy.<br>
+`RetryDelegatingHandler` class is responsible with applying the operation retry policy.

-__Important:__ No other pipeline component should attempt operation retry.<br>
+__Important:__ No other pipeline component should attempt operation retry.

 Functional requirements:
 1. Implements the default `RetryStrategy`